Stepin Fetchit

 Lincoln Theodore Monroe Andrew Perry (May 30, 1902 – November 19, 1985), better known by his stage name Stepin Fetchit, was an American vaudevillian, comedian, and film actor of Jamaican and Bahamian descent, considered to be the first black actor to have a successful film career.
 His highest profile was during the 1930s in films and on stage, when his persona of Stepin Fetchit was billed as the "Laziest Man in the World".

 Perry parlayed the Fetchit persona into a successful film career, becoming the first black actor to earn $1 million.
 He was also the first black actor to receive featured screen credit in a film.

 Perry's film career slowed after 1939 and nearly stopped altogether after 1953.
 Around that time, Black Americans began to see his Stepin Fetchit persona as an embarrassing and harmful anachronism, echoing negative stereotypes.
-However, writer Mel Watkins has since argued the Stepin Fetchit character is better described as a prankster rather than simply lazy.
+Writer Mel Watkins has since argued the Stepin Fetchit character is better described as a prankster rather than simply lazy.

 Early life

 Little is known about Perry's background other than that he was born in Key West, Florida, to West Indian immigrants.
-He was the second child of Joseph Perry, a cigar maker from Jamaica (although some sources indicate the Bahamas) and Dora Monroe, a seamstress from Nassau, The Bahamas.
+He was the second child of Joseph Perry, a cigar maker from Jamaica (although some sources indicate the Bahamas) and Dora Monroe, a seamstress from Nassau.
 Both of his parents came to the United States in the 1890s, where they married.
 By 1910, the family had moved north to Tampa, Florida.
 Another source says he was adopted when he was 11 years old and taken to live in Montgomery, Alabama.

 His mother wanted him to be a dentist, so Perry was adopted by a quack dentist, for whom he blacked boots before running away at age 12 to join a carnival.
 He earned his living for a few years as a singer and tap dancer.

 Vaudeville career

 In his teens, Perry became a comic character actor.
-By the age of 20, Perry had become a vaudeville artist and the manager of a traveling carnival show.
+By the age of 20 he had become a vaudeville artist and the manager of a traveling carnival show.
 His stage name was a contraction of "step and fetch it".
 His accounts of how he adopted the name varied, but generally he claimed that it originated when he performed a vaudeville act with a partner.
 Perry won money betting on a racehorse named "Step and Fetch It", and his partner and he decided to adopt the names "Step" and "Fetchit" for their act.
 When Perry became a solo act, he combined the two names, which later became his professional name.